Collaborative-IoT/.github/profile/README.md

 - [House-Of-Iot](https://github.com/House-of-IoT)
 - [Home Assistant(coming soon)](https://github.com/home-assistant)

+Want to self host?
+Check the documentation for detailed instructions.

 This project started as a fork of the [DogeHouse Project](https://github.com/benawad/dogehouse) for the frontend features.
 It is no longer associated with the original project at all!